Sunday, December 6, 2009

 And because of that, I couldn’t take the wreath down.
 I just couldn’t.

-As the snow melted, exposing the fresh new sprouts of grass, the wreath hung there.
-Dandelions speckled the lawn like yellow bursts of star light in a dark green sky.
-And the wreath hung there.
+As the winter snow melted, exposing the fresh new sprouts of grass, the wreath hung there.
+Dandelions speckled the spring lawn like yellow bursts of star light in a dark green sky.
+The wreath hung there.
 Through the hot summer days, the wreath was dry and parched, only to be dampened by the humid clouds that created a hazy backdrop.
-The seasons came and passed, and still as the cold winds of November rustled through the brown corn tops in the field, the wreath hung there.
+The seasons came and passed, and still as the cold autumn winds of November rustled through the brown corn tops in the field, the wreath hung there.

-That day, I walked up the sidewalk and into the house.
-As I opened the door, there on the table, I saw a new green wreath, adorned with a red and silver satin ribbon, sparkling burgundy poinsettias, walnut colored pinecones, and shiny red cranberries.
+A week later, returning home from a day at work, I walked up the sidewalk to the kitchen door.
+As I swung the door open, there on the kitchen table, I saw a new green wreath, embellished with a red and silver satin ribbon, sparkling burgundy poinsettias, walnut colored pinecones, and shiny red cranberries.

 Thursday, November 5, 2009